Platform MCP Server

 Integrate with the Censys hosted MCP Server

-- Use the instructions below to integrate the Censys hosted MCP Server with your tools.
+Use the instructions below to integrate the Censys hosted MCP Server with your tools.
+Note that the following are just some examples; the MCP Server can be incorporated into many different applications.

 Add the following to your Cursor MCP configuration file (~/.cursor/mcp.json